 ARS 100 Introduction to Art.
 (3) F, S, SS Development of understanding and enjoyment of art and its relationship to everyday life through the study of painting, sculpture, architecture, and design.
-May not be taken for credit by student who has completed ARS 300, nor used as art history credit by Art majors.
-General studies: HU.
+May not be taken for credit by student who has completed ARS 300, nor used as art history credit by Art maiors.
+General Studies: HU.

-101 Art of the Western World I. (3) F, S History of Western art from the Paleolithic period through the Middle Ages.
-General studies: HU.
-H.
+101 Art of the Western World I. (3) F. S History of Western art from the Paleolithic period through the Middle Ages.
+General Stud-

 102 Art of the Western World II.
 (3) F, S History of Western art from the Renaissance to the present.
-General studies: HU.
+General Studies: HU.